Stabolut/Audit/README.md

 ### Staking Contract Implementation

 The StakingContract.sol employs a MasterChef-style reward distribution system with support for multiple staking pools.
 Users can stake USB tokens to earn SBL governance tokens, with configurable reward rates and bonus multiplier periods.
 The contract includes early withdrawal penalties of 5% and minimum staking periods of 7 days to encourage long-term participation.
+Penalty tokens are sent to the treasury, increasing the protocol's reserves.

 [StakingContract.sol](StakingContract.sol)

 Pool management features allow administrators to configure allocation points, deposit fees, and staking limits for each pool.
 Emergency withdrawal functionality preserves user funds during critical situations, while comprehensive reward tracking ensures accurate distribution calculations.
+The contract also includes a mechanism to update pools in batches, preventing potential DoS attacks.

 ### Treasury Management System

 The Treasury.sol contract manages protocol reserves and implements sophisticated depeg protection mechanisms.
 The treasury supports multi-asset reserve management with target allocation percentages and automatic rebalancing capabilities.
 Emergency intervention systems can deploy reserves to maintain the USB peg during market stress events.
+The contract includes slippage protection for repeg operations and restricts ETH deposits to externally owned accounts (EOAs).

 [Treasury.sol](Treasury.sol)

 Timelock mechanisms protect large operations, requiring 2-day delays for withdrawals exceeding 10% of total reserves.
 The treasury implements circuit breaker functionality that activates during extreme market conditions, protecting reserve assets from potential exploitation.
+The contract also includes a mechanism to update total reserves in batches, preventing potential DoS attacks.

 ## Security Features and Audit Preparation

 ### Comprehensive Security Framework

 The protocol implements multiple layers of security protection including reentrancy guards on all state-changing functions, comprehensive input validation, and protection against integer overflow/underflow vulnerabilities.
 Oracle security measures include price feed staleness checks, deviation limits, and circuit breakers for extreme price movements.
+The protocol also includes a robust KYC/AML compliance framework, allowing only verified users to interact with the protocol.

 [Stabolut Protocol - Deployment Guide & Audit Checklist](Deployment-Audit-Guide.md)